|Captain Cyrus R. Taylor "The Cypress", O-122496, USNR (WIA, died June 25, 1944) Mt. Vernon, NY

 Scuttled June 25, 1944

 Built by Electric Boat Company (Elco) in Bayonne, New Jersey.
 Laid down November 30, 1942.
 Launched on February 11, 1943.
 Commissioned February 27, 1943.
 Assigned to Motor Torpedo Boat Squadron 12 (MTBS 12).
-Assigned to Captain Cyrus R. Taylor, also known as "Cy" or "The Cypress" by his crew.
-Nicknamed "The Witch" by the crew, later, after the PT-Boat's success they renamed the boat "Bitchin' Witch".
+Assigned to Captain Cyrus R. Taylor, also known as "Cy" or "The Cypress" by his crew with Executive Officer (EO) Torbert H. Macdonald.
+This PT Boat was nicknamed "The Witch" by the crew, later, after the PT-Boat's success they renamed the boat "Bitchin' Witch".

-On February 24, 1944 PT-193 and PT-146 arrived at Saidor Harbor around 2pm and departed for the first daylight patrol along the north coast towards Madang, arriving at dusk at Enke Point across Astrolabe Bay.
-Near the point, both boats were fired on by a shore battery and machine guns.
+On February 24, 1944 PT-193 and PT-146 arrived at Saidor Harbor around 2:00pm and departed for the first daylight patrol along the north coast towards Madang and reached Enke Point across Astrolabe Bay around dusk.
+Near Enke Point, both boats were fired on by a shore battery and machine guns.
 Turning away from shore, the two boats released a smoke screen and departed, firing at the positions through the smoke.
 Offshore, a large 5" shell landed between the two boats when they stopped, forcing them both to accelerated further out to sea as four other shells impacted behind them, three close astern.
 Finally, seven miles offshore both boats reduced speed.
 Overnight, the two boats patrolled off Madang but found no targets.
 Returning to Enke point, they attacked the same position at night, using light from shore made a starboard strafing run on the position and received no return fire.

 This PT Boat was based at Morobe PT Boat Base during August 1943 and Dregger Harbor near Finchafen during December 1943 to January 1944.
 During early 1944, operated from Kiriwina Island.